 5. Clean kitchen surfaces after cooking and/or eating

 Much like dishes, clean surfaces are a must to secure your kitchen’s welcoming feel.
 As you may know, humans are hungry creatures.

 We tend to spend a lot of time in the kitchen, and it often serves as a gathering point in our home.
 That’s why no list of good habits would be complete without kitchen cleanups.

 6. Store away shoes and slippers when entering or leaving the house

 A decluttered home starts in the entryway.
 In this context, a look at the Japanese organizational culture is in order.

 Upon returning from Japan, most Western tourists rave about the trains, the temples, and the food.
-While I couldn’t agree more, I am going to sing the praises of something much simpler: the Japanese genkans.
+I am going to sing the praises of something much simpler: the Japanese genkans.

-Genkans are lowered-down entryways you’ll find in almost every Japanese home.
+Genkans are lowered-down entryways that you find in almost every Japanese home.
 The floor next to the door is a few inches lower than the rest of the house.
-This creates a natural shoe storage area and always reminds visitors to take their shoes off.
+That creates a natural shoe storage area and always reminds visitors to take their shoes off.
 Many genkans are complete with drawers on the side.
-This technique is a brilliant illustration of the Japanese art of space-saving through simplification.
+The genkan technique is a brilliant illustration of the Japanese art of space-saving through simplification.

-While it would be cumbersome to build one of those in a Western house, the purpose of the genkan is a worthwhile addition to your good habits list.
+Of course, it would be cumbersome to build one of those in a Western house.
+Nevertheless, the purpose of the genkan is a worthwhile addition to your good habits list.